Aurelian-C/React-Summary_App/src/markdowns/13_Redux/Attaching_payloads_to_actions.md

 # Attaching payloads to actions

 Up to this point, we only dispatched simple actions.
-They only had a `type` property, nothing else.
-In reality, you often wanna dispatch actions that also carry an extra value.
+They only had a `type` property, nothing else. ==In reality, you often wanna dispatch actions that also carry an extra value.==

 ```react
 import { useSelector, useDispatch } from 'react-redux'